Quebec Nordiques - A History of Beer, Brawls, and Van Halen

 It’s an interesting question that doesn’t have a clear-cut answer.
 It’s no secret that NHL Commissioner Gary Bettman wants to continue to expand the NHL, and while Quebec City has been ready for the last 20+ years, Bettman has had his eyes set elsewhere.
 As mentioned earlier, the NHL is a business, where owners and shareholders are favored over the needs of the fans.

-Last Summer, the league added Las Vegas to the roster, and before that, Winnipeg got their team back.
+Last Summer, NHL expansion saw Las Vegas added to the roster, and before that, Winnipeg got their team back.
 Rumors continue to swirl that other cities like Seattle or Toronto (again) might get a new NHL franchise.
 Of course, Quebec City is always in the running but, unfortunately, Bettman still has to view it from a financial standpoint, and relatively speaking, neither the Canadian dollar nor the Quebec market has strengthened since the 90s.
 For these two reasons alone (and the fact that Bettman hates Canada…just kidding…maybe), the NHL remains hesitant to return to Quebec City.

 However, Bettman seems to have recently had a change of heart.
 In a surprising statement in March, the Commissioner stated that the troubled Arizona Coyotes franchise will no longer be able to stay in Glendale, Arizona.
 The Coyotes name has been yanked around for years, but now it feels like the NHL is reaching a tipping point with the struggling franchise.
 Could Quebec City be the quick fix the Coyotes and the NHL need?